Red-CS/Spades/CONTRIBUTING.md

    2. Open `File > Preferences > Color Themes` and pick your color theme.
    3. Open a file that has a language associated.
 The languages' configured grammar will tokenize the text and assign 'scopes' to the tokens.
 To examine these scopes, invoke the `Developer: Inspect Editor Tokens and Scopes` command from the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac).
 4. **Apply changes**
    Changes to the theme file are automatically applied to the Extension Development Host window.
 Test out what you have, and try to use the same preexisting theme colors.
-You can check out what colors are mainly used in the [Colors](README.md#colors) section.
 5. **Add an example file**
    The [Language References] folder contains a host of different example files.
 This allows other people to get a general feel of what the theme looks like for other languages.
 Please add an example program that is well developed.
 [This](https://github.com/TheRenegadeCoder/sample-programs/tree/main/archive) repository is great for getting programs of various programming languages.
    > Each file should contain imports, Strings, keywords, etc to get a good feel